The Montells: Later developments

 Carter Ragsdale and Steve Chase briefly started a group named Carter's Pills with Ragsdale on vocals, Chase on guitar, and Billy Demoya on organ, playing at venues such as the Armory and the Place in North Miami.
 Later Ragsdale would follow his father's footsteps as a horse trainer.
 The Montells re-united briefly with three of their 1960s members, Ragsdale, Weatherford, and Hall, augmented by Johnny Dalton, previously of Evil, on guitar and for Dewey Bond, formerly in the Modds, on drums for a Miami appearance at Geezerpalooza in 2008.

 In the intervening years following their breakup, the Montells' work has come to the attention of garage rock collectors and enthusiasts.
 In 2002, Corduroy Records released a split album featuring the work of both the Montells and Evil entitled, The Montells/ Evil.
-The song, "You Can't Make Me" is included on the Back from the Grave, Volume 2 (CD) CD and the Back from the Grave, Volume 3 (LP) LP, put out by Crypt Records.
+The song, "You Can't Make Me" is included on the 1984 Back from the Grave, Volume 3 LP, put out by Crypt Records.